-- All nurse anesthesia students are required to have an operating laptop. - Students are required to maintain their laptop with the most current operating system and update software programs (e.g., pdf reader, Examplify). - The laptop battery should be charged to last for the entire exam.
-A power cord may be used. - A privacy filter for the laptop screen (with at least 60-degree security) is REQUIRED for all exams/assessments. - Students are required to take proctored course exams on the exact date and time specified in each course. - Exams will be available for download prior to the exam date.
+- All nurse anesthesia students are required to have an operating laptop. - Students are required to maintain their laptop with the most current operating system and update software programs (e.g., pdf reader, Examplify).

+- The laptop battery should be charged to last for the entire exam.
+A power cord may be used. - A privacy filter for the laptop screen (with at least 60-degree security) is REQUIRED for all exams/assessments. - Students are responsible for taking an Examplify mock exam to test the functionality of Examplify, on their computer prior to the first exam in their courses, so that any troubleshooting that is required can be accomplished.
+A mock exam for this purpose can be found in Examplify for each semester. - Students are required to take proctored course exams on the exact date and time specified in each course. - Exams will be available for download prior to the exam date.
 The student is required to download the exam in advance of the exam start day and time.
-Students must ensure that the exam is downloaded, and all technology problems are resolved before the

-- exam begins.
-If any issues arise in downloading, students should contact the ExamSoft Support using this link: support@examsoft.com - It is recommended that the students disable or turn off their antivirus programs before opening Examplify.
+Students must ensure that the exam is downloaded, and all technology problems are resolved before the exam begins.
+If any issues arise in downloading, students should contact the ExamSoft Support using this link: admin@turnitin.com - Students must have their laptop turned on, muted and ready before the scheduled start time for the exam. - All phones must be turned off and stored. - It is recommended that the students disable or turn off their antivirus programs before opening Examplify.
 This will help reduce potential issues during and after their exam.
 This will also reduce time as Examplify will attempt to disable the antivirus program prior to starting the exam.
-The link for instructions on how to disable Anti-Virus software is here https://examsoft.force.com/etcommunity/s/article/Disabling-Anti-Virus-Software. - If Examsoft is experiencing any issues you can go to the Examsoft status page at http://status.examsoft.com for server issues and updates.
+The link for instructions on how to disable Anti-Virus software is here https://examsoft.force.com/etcommunity/s/article/Disabling-Anti-Virus-Software.